+5. Operation

-5. Operation Principle of Operation
+Principle of Operation

-The GPR-1500N Oxygen Transmitter incorporates a variety of advanced galvanic fuel cell type oxygen sensors.
+The GPR-2500 N Oxygen Transmitter incorporates a variety of advanced galvanic fuel cell type oxygen sensors.
 These sensors are very specific to oxygen and generate an electrical signal proportional to the amount of oxygen present in a gas stream.
 The selection of a particular type of sensor depends on the composition of the sample gas stream.
 Consult the factory for recommendation.

 The signal processing electronics and sensor are housed in a general purpose NEMA 4X rated enclosure.
-The terminals for incoming power and the signal output are provided in a small aluminum enclosure mounted on the side of the large fiber glass enclosure.
+The terminals for incoming power, signal output and intrinsic safety barriers are mounted on a PCB housed in an explosion proof enclosure.

-The analyzer design conforms to the ATEX Directive 94/9/CE for equipment as intrinsically safe when used in conjunction with an intrinsic safety barrier MTL7706+ or equivalent and has been approved by an independent body: EC Type Examination Certificate: INERIS 08ATEX0036
+The intrinsic safety barriers MTL7706+ or equivalent, limits the amount of power that flows to and from the signal processing electronics to a safe level effectively preventing an explosive condition.
+The analyzer design conforms to the ATEX Directive 94/9/CE for equipment as intrinsically safe and has been approved by an independent body: EC Type Examination Certificate: INERIS 08ATEX0036

-The analyzer when used in conjunction with the intrinsic safety barrier carries the following area classification
+The analyzer carries the following area classification